Satisfiability Modulo Exponential Integer Arithmetic: Related Work

 The most closely related work applies \emph{incremental linearization} to \NIA, or to non-linear real arithmetic with transcendental functions (\NRAT).
 Like our approach, incremental linearization is an instance of the CEGAR paradigm: An initial abstraction (where certain predefined functions are considered as uninterpreted functions) is refined via linear lemmas that rule out the current counterexample.

-Our approach is inspired by, but differs significantly from the approach for linearization of \NRAT from \cite{cimatti18a}.
+Our approach is inspired by, but differs significantly from the approach for linearization of \NRAT by \textcite{cimatti18a}.
 There, non-linear polynomials are linearized as well, whereas we leave the handling of polynomials to the backend solver.
-Moreover, \cite{cimatti18a} uses linear lemmas only, whereas we also use bilinear lemmas.
-Furthermore, \cite{cimatti18a} fixes the base to Euler's number $e$, whereas we consider a binary version of exponentiation.
+Moreover, \citeauthor{cimatti18a} use linear lemmas only, whereas we also use bilinear lemmas.
+Furthermore, \citeauthor{cimatti18a} fix the base to Euler's number $e$, whereas we consider a binary version of exponentiation.

-The only lemmas that easily carry over from \cite{cimatti18a} are monotonicity lemmas.
-While \cite{cimatti18a} also uses symmetry lemmas, they express properties of the sine function, i.e., they are fundamentally different from ours.
-Our bounding lemmas are related to the ``lower bound'' and ``zero'' lemmas from \cite{cimatti18a}, but there, $\lambda x.\ e^x$ is trivially bounded by $0$.
-Interpolation lemmas are related to the ``tangent'' and ``secant lemmas'' from \cite{cimatti18a}.
+The only lemmas of \textcite{cimatti18a} that easily carry over to our approach are monotonicity lemmas.
+While \citeauthor{cimatti18a} also use symmetry lemmas, they express properties of the sine function, i.e., they are fundamentally different from ours.
+Our bounding lemmas are related to the ``lower bound'' and ``zero'' lemmas of \citeauthor{cimatti18a}, but there, $\lambda x.\ e^x$ is trivially bounded by $0$.
+Interpolation lemmas are related to the ``tangent'' and ``secant lemmas'' of \citeauthor{cimatti18a}.
 However, tangent lemmas make use of first derivatives, so they are not expressible with integer arithmetic in our setting, as we have $\frac{\deriv}{\deriv y} x^y = x^y \cdot \ln x$.
 Secant lemmas are essentially obtained by linear interpolation, so our interpolation lemmas can be seen as a generalization of secant lemmas to binary functions.
-A preprocessing by rewriting is not considered in \cite{cimatti18a}.
+A preprocessing by rewriting, prime lemmas, or induction lemmas are not considered by \citeauthor{cimatti18a}.